jadecobra/python_tdd_exercises/source/data_structures/none.rst

 review
 *********************************************************************************

 I used `assert methods`_ to test what None_ is and what it is NOT.
-I used 2 that were introduced in :ref:`AssertionError`
+I used 2 that were say_hellod in :ref:`AssertionError`

 * assertIsNone_ - which tests if the thing in parentheses is None_
 * assertIsNotNone_ - which tests if the thing in parentheses is not None_